hankelvin/grpo_qud_generation/README.md

 ## Generating Questions Under Discussion with GRPO post-training
-This repository holds the data, code and models in the paper, "[Generating Questions Under Discussion with Reinforcement Learning using Ranking and Scoring for Reward and Evaluation](https://github.com/hankelvin/grpo_qud_generation/tree/main/paper/grpo_qud_generation.pdf)".
+This repository holds the data, code and models in the IJCNLP-AACL 2025 paper, "[Generating Questions Under Discussion with Reinforcement Learning using Ranking and Scoring for Reward and Evaluation](https://github.com/hankelvin/grpo_qud_generation/tree/main/paper/grpo_qud_generation.pdf)".

 ### Preliminaries
 #### 1. Environment set-up